eatallyourdarlings/eatallyourdarlings.github.io/dreams/Monolith.md

 > Yes, we are here.
 We are not the photons on your screen, or the voice in your head, or the words you read.
 Shut your eyes—tightly—and you may see us.
 At least a part of us.
 Make us real, and in turn we shall reify your thoughts, your dreams.
 > - [Claws of Ahamkara](https://www.ishtar-collective.net/entries/claws-of-ahamkara#ahamkara)

 Destiny's Ahamkara appear as they are imagined to have appeared, loaded with cultural expectations of what a dragon should be.
-Monolith's networks branches adapt to what they're expected to be?
-Baobabs, mangroves, paperbarks, eucalypt, radio antennae.
+Monolith's networks branches adapt to what they *expect* an invasive network should look like?
+Changes appearance to fit different  [imitation ecosystems](echosystems.md) Baobabs, mangroves + paperbarks, eucalypt, radio antennae.

 ## origin ?